Rietty/Ramblings/_posts/2025-05-29-hello-world.md

 ---
 ## Infrastructure

-This site is hosted on [Amazon Lightsail](https://lightsail.aws.amazon.com/), a simple cloud platform for deploying web applications and websites.
-Lightsail provides me with a static IP address, ensuring the site is always reachable at the same address, even if the underlying server changes or I rebuild the instance.
+This site is hosted on an [Amazon S3 Bucket](https://aws.amazon.com/) and served as a static site.

 ### DNS Management

-DNS records are configured to point the domain to the static IP address.
-This means I can just add or remove records from the DNS to increase

-### NGINX Stack with Bitnami

-The server uses the [Bitnami NGINX stack](https://bitnami.com/stack/nginx), which bundles [NGINX](https://nginx.org/) with other useful tools for easy deployment and management.
+DNS and routing is handled via Amazon's Route 53 and CloudFront.

-### SSL Certificates with Let's Encrypt
+### SSL Certificates with Amazon

-[Let's Encrypt](https://letsencrypt.org/) provides free SSL/TLS certificates for HTTPS.
-Certificates are set up with automatic renewal via `cron` so I don't need to worry about renewing it manually every 90 days.
+Amazon provides free SSL/TLS certificates via CloudFront.
+Certificates are set up with automatic renewal and do not need to be managed.

-### Custom Routing with NGINX

-NGINX is configured for custom routing, allowing different subdomains (such as [twitch.rietty.com](https://twitch.rietty.com)) to serve specific content, apps or just plain old redirects as I need them.

 ---
 ## Storage and Deployment